 As all the Library’s holdings of print Australian newspapers published before January 2001 and overseas newspapers published before January 2006 are housed offsite they are not available for immediate access but can be requested for delivery to the Newspapers and Family History zone.

 Delivery times for items held offsite can be viewed on our Collection Delivery Service page.

 Accessing newspapers from outside the Library

-Although print and microfilmed newspapers in the Library's collection can only be used in the Newspapers and Microforms Reading Room, access to many Australian and overseas newspapers in digital format is provided to registered Library users via eResources.
+Although print and microfilmed newspapers in the Library's collection can only be used in the Newspapers and Family History zone, access to many Australian and overseas newspapers in digital format is provided to registered Library users via eResources.